SpudGunMan/meshing-around/README.md

 ### Proximity Alerts
 - **Location-Based Alerts**: Get notified when members arrive back at a configured lat/long, perfect for remote locations like campsites.

+### CheckList / Check In Out
+- **Asset Tracking**: Maintain a list of node/asset checkin and checkout.
+Usefull for accountability of people, assets.
+Radio-Net, FEMA, Trailhead.

 ### Fun and Games
 - **Built-in Games**: Enjoy games like DopeWars, Lemonade Stand, BlackJack, and VideoPoker.
 - **Command-Based Gameplay**: Issue `games` to display help and start playing.